 Ok, now you need to trust me with this.
 I like my pancakes to be super light and fluffy – I mean, no one wants a flat pancake.
-But, due to the dense nature of this recipes ingredients, these oaty banana pancakes need a little extra help to get that all important rise.
-The apple cider vinegar, baking powder combo creates bubbles galore without effecting the taste.
+But, due to the dense nature of this recipe’s ingredients, these oaty banana pancakes need a little extra help to get that all-important rise.
+The apple cider vinegar, baking powder combo creates bubbles galore without affecting the taste.

 I have eaten these oaty banana pancakes far too many times now and have concluded they are best enjoyed with blueberry compote.
 The compote recipe below couldn’t be easier and cooks in the same time as the pancakes.
 Although, these are great topped with anything you please – extra banana and plenty of peanut butter is another of my favourites.

 I cannot wait for you guys to try this recipe and let me know what you think!
-If you do, please send me any pictures on IG @georgieeatsuk, or leave me a comment down below.
+If you do, please send me any pictures on IG @georgieeatsuk, use the #georgieeats, or leave me a comment down below.
 Keep smiling!